blankworker1/ALLOCATE/D_NODE.md

 Flexible loads are the final layer of the allocation stack.
 They exist to absorb energy that would otherwise be wasted once all higher-priority needs are met.

-In the D-NODE, this role is fulfilled by an ASIC mining load—not because it is unique, but because it is functionally ideal.
+In the D-NODE model, this role is fulfilled by an ASIC mining load - not because it is unique, but because it is functionally ideal.

 ---

 ## Why ASICs Are the Perfect Flexible Load

-ASICs have a rare combination of properties that make them exceptionally well-suited for this role:
+ASIC computers have a rare combination of properties that make them exceptionally well-suited for this role:

 **Fully dispatchable**
 They can be turned on, off, or throttled instantly without damage or efficiency loss.